Kristallnacht: Riots and Kristallnacht

-Müller, in a message to SA and SS commanders, stated the "most extreme measures" were to be taken against Jewish people.
-The SA and Hitler Youth shattered the windows of about 7,500 Jewish stores and businesses, hence the name Kristallnacht (Crystal Night), and looted their goods.
+Beginning on 9 November, the SA and Hitler Youth shattered the windows of about 7,500 Jewish stores and businesses, hence the name Kristallnacht (Crystal Night), and looted their goods.
 Jewish homes were ransacked all throughout Germany.
 Although violence against Jews had not been explicitly condoned by the authorities, there were cases of Jews being beaten or assaulted.
 Following the violence, police departments recorded a large number of suicides and rapes.

-The rioters destroyed 267 synagogues throughout Germany, Austria, and the Sudetenland.
+The rioters destroyed many hundreds of synagogues throughout Germany, Austria, and the Sudetenland, with estimates of over one thousand.
 Over 1,400 synagogues and prayer rooms, many Jewish cemeteries, more than 7,000 Jewish shops, and 29 department stores were damaged, and in many cases destroyed.
-More than 30,000 Jewish men were arrested and imprisoned in Nazi concentration camps; primarily Dachau, Buchenwald, and Sachsenhausen.
+More than 30,000 Jewish men were arrested and imprisoned in Nazi concentration camps, primarily Dachau, Buchenwald, and Sachsenhausen.

 The synagogues, some centuries old, were also victims of considerable violence and vandalism, with the tactics the Stormtroopers practiced on these and other sacred sites described as "approaching the ghoulish" by the United States Consul in Leipzig.
 Tombstones were uprooted and graves violated.
 Fires were lit, and prayer books, scrolls, artwork and philosophy texts were thrown upon them, and precious buildings were either burned or smashed until unrecognizable.
 Eric Lucas recalls the destruction of the synagogue that a tiny Jewish community had constructed in a small village only twelve years earlier:

 The Daily Telegraph correspondent, Hugh Greene, wrote of events in Berlin:

-Many Berliners were however deeply ashamed of the pogrom, and some took great personal risks to offer help.
+Many Berliners were, however, deeply ashamed of the pogrom, and some took great personal risks to offer help to their beleaguered Jewish neighbors.
 The son of a US consular official heard the janitor of his block cry: "They must have emptied the insane asylums and penitentiaries to find people who'd do things like that!"

-Tucson News TV channel briefly reported on a 2008 remembrance meeting at a local Jewish congregation.
+KOLD briefly reported on a 2008 remembrance meeting at a local Jewish congregation.
 According to eyewitness Esther Harris: "They ripped up the belongings, the books, knocked over furniture, shouted obscenities".
 Historian Gerhard Weinberg is quoted as saying:

 Houses of worship burned down, vandalized, in every community in the country where people either participate or watch.

 Aftermath

-The former German Kaiser Wilhelm II commented "For the first time, I am ashamed to be German."
+The former German Emperor Wilhelm II commented "For the first time, I am ashamed to be German."